-Cultural Competence: We celebrate and value our students' diverse backgrounds, perspectives, and experiences that enrich our learning community and foster a safe environment where all are respected, heard, and empowered to reach their full potential.
+Cultural Competence: We celebrate and value every student's background, perspectives, and experiences which enrich our learning community.
+We foster a safe environment where all are welcomed, respected, heard, and empowered to reach their full potential.

 Collaboration: We cultivate a spirit of collaboration among students, faculty, and staff, as well as within the broader healthcare community, recognizing that teamwork and interdisciplinary cooperation are essential for delivering optimal patient outcomes.